Flute beatboxing

 Flute beatboxing (or fluteboxing) is an extended technique of the flute, or an extension in sound resonators for beatboxing.
 Involving the production of distinct and stereoscopic flute tones (producing two separate sounds by humming while blowing into the flute) combined with vocal percussion and aural prestidigitation (sleight-of-ear), flute beatboxing enables the use of the flute as a rhythmic instrument.

-RadioActive has been credited as the original flute-beatboxer (using a pan flute, and performing with the Spearhead around the world), and Tim Barsky with being an innovator on a classical Boehm system flute.
-Both artists came out of the Bay Area hip-hop scene.

-The technique was shaped by Nathan "Flutebox" Lee and Chrys Pyro; Lee has performed with such groups as The Prodigy, Asian Dub Foundation, and his own band The Clinic.